fpoirotte/php-idmef/README.rst

 To send IDMEF messages to Prelude SIEM, you must first register a profile with the ``idmef:w`` permission for the library.

-On the machine where the library will be running, run this:
+On the machine where ``prelude-manager`` resides, run this:

 ..  sourcecode:: bash

+    sudo prelude-admin registration-server prelude-manager

+In parallel, on the machine where the library will be running, run this:

+..  sourcecode:: bash

     # Replace "php" with a custom name for the newly-created profile.
     #
-    # Replace "clicky" & "users" with the actual username and group name
-    # that will be used to run the PHP script where the library is called.
+    # Replace "localhost" with the hostname where prelude-manager is installed.
     #
+    # Replace "clicky" & "users" respectively with the names of the user and group
+    # that will execute the PHP script.
+    #
-    $ sudo prelude-admin register php idmef:w localhost --uid clicky --gid users
+    sudo prelude-admin register php idmef:w localhost --uid clicky --gid users

-In parallel, on the machine where ``prelude-manager`` resides, run this:

-..  sourcecode:: bash

-    sudo prelude-admin registration-server prelude-manager

 Then, follow the instructions printed by both commands.